adityam/filter/README.md

 This creates a macro `\inlineswirl` that uses ImageMagick to generate a file `\jobname-temp-swirl-1000x1000.png`.

-In MkIV, the result is cached and the external program is rerun only if the value of cacheoption changes, that is, only if the value of `size` key changes.
+The result is cached and the external program is rerun only if the value of cacheoption changes, that is, only if the value of `size` key changes.
-(**Note**: Caching is not yet implemented).

-In MkII, the result is not cached.

 Dealing with expansion